jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **Custom**: This allows you to specify a custom directory on which to be listed.
 See the "Options" tab for the Custom Directory server address you want to use.

-To run your Server _as_ a Directory, you need to set the Custom Directory server address as "localhost" or "127.0.0.1" and set the "Genre" to "Custom".
+To run your Server _as_ a Directory, you need to set the Custom Directory server address as `localhost` or `127.0.0.1` and set the "Genre" to "Custom".
 [Read this guide](Custom-Directories) for further details.

 ### My Server Info